IBM/acme-freight/README.md

 1. Click `Create`

-In about 15 minutes, the applications should finish deploying and you can start accessing your application.
+In about 15 minutes, the microservices should finish deploying and you can start accessing your personal Acme Freight instance.
 Go to the [Bluemix dashboard](https://console.ng.bluemix.net/dashboard/apps/) to see the status of your applications and start accessing them.

 To extend the app or make changes, simply push changes to the GitHub repos that were forked for you.
 The Toolchain Pipeline that was deployed will take care of the rest.